SSR-ds/Machine-Learning-Projects-Collection/README.md

 # Learnings
-Code repository of my learnings
+Code repository of my learnings ranging from basic Python to Machine Learning